Morristown, Tennessee: Downtown emergence and the "Skymart" project

 Following the 1950s, the downtown district saw losses in revenue, as a suburban shopping mall on the city's west side jeopardized businesses downtown.
 The city developed a plan to modernize Main Street by creating an "overhead sidewalk" as part of the nationwide push for urban renewal projects, enabling businesses to form on the second floor of existing buildings while serving as a canopy for passage below.
 Building owners spent nearly $2 million ($16 million today) upgrading their properties and linking them to ramps, while the government contributed over $5 million to build the elevated walkways.
 The underground channel for Turkey Creek was also enlarged and rerouted.
 In 1962, Turkey Creek, which bisects the street, flooded and damaged the downtown commercial district.
 The project was completed in 1967, becoming the first second-story sidewalk system in an American city.
 Over time, the Skymart has served as little more than a remnant of the idealism of 1960s urban renewal projects.
 Despite the aftermath of the project, the overhead sidewalks still stand in the downtown area.

-Morristown is embarking on a resurrection of the Skymart, eyeing the structure as a key redevelopment tool of turning downtown into a social and commercial hub.
+Morristown is embarking on a resurrection of the Skymart, eyeing the structure as a key redevelopment tool for turning downtown into a social and commercial hub.
 It has been made a key element in a greenway master plan along Turkey Creek, with plans to connect downtown Morristown to Cherokee Park and Cherokee Lake.
 In an effort to renew public interest, city officials, the Crossroads Downtown Partnership, and the Morristown Area Chamber of Commerce hold events in the city's downtown or the "Skymart District" throughout the year, mainly during the warmer months of May to September.

-On March 22, 2016, Main Street along with the rest Morristown's downtown district was officially listed on the National Register of Historic Places.

-Geography
+Geography and ecology

 Morristown is situated in the upper region of East Tennessee in the Tennessee Valley between the Great Smoky Mountains to the south and Clinch Mountain to the north.
-It is considered part of a region known as the "Lakeway Area", consisting of an land area surrounding Cherokee and Douglas lakes.
-It is positioned nearly at the midpoint between Knoxville and the Tri-Cities region.
+It is considered part of a region known as the "Lakeway Area", consisting of a land area surrounding Cherokee and Douglas lakes.
+The city lies within the Southern Limestone/Dolomite Valleys & Low Rolling Hills ecoregion (ecoregion 67f) within the Ridge and Valley of the Appalachians.
+Natural vegetation cover within this region is typically Appalachian oak forest, consisting of mixed oaks, hickory, pine, poplar, birch, maple; bottomland oak and mesophytic forests; and cedar barrens.

 According to the 2010 census, the city has a total area of 72.4 sqkm, of which 0.1 sqkm, or 0.19%, are water.
 Cherokee Lake, an artificial reservoir built by the Tennessee Valley Authority in the 1940s, is north of the city.